RichardLitt/birdinginvermont.com/public/project251.md

 Why are there **green** towns?
 Those are towns which people birded in without a high carbon cost!
 If you bird at home, or if you bike, walk, canoe, hitch-hike, or otherwise spend no carbon costs going to another town, [send me an email](mailto:richard@birdinginvermont.com) saying which town you'd like to turn green.
 Hopefully we can bird responsibly and still fill out this map!

+In June, I updated the map to include all of the eBird data on eBird from before June.
+This was a significant shift - we went from 110 towns birded to 247.
+This makes it much more likely that we'll manage to bird in every town this year, as there's so few left to cover!

 Contributors:
 [Bernard Foy](https://ebird.org/profile/NzU0MA/world),
 [Chelsea Carroll](https://ebird.org/profile/NjQ1MjQy/US-VT-021),